 So where is the public debate?

-It will be for parliamentarians to question and refine this legislation and ensure that the public are served by it.
+It will be for parliamentarians to question and refine this legislation and ensure that the public is served by it.

 The Gordon review starts with the acceptance that;